August 7, 2025

 Mels Dees

-Google launches Jules, an AI coding assistant running on Gemini 2.5 Pro, enabling asynchronous code tasks and integration with GitHub.
+Google launches Jules, an AI coding assistant running on Gemini 2.5 Pro, enabling asynchronous code tasks and deep GitHub integration.